 This post may contain affiliate links.
 Please read our disclosure policy.

 These Chicken Lettuce Wraps are easy, healthy, and better than P.F.
-Chang’s lettuce wraps!
+Chang’s!
 Tender ground chicken and veggies are cooked in an outrageously addictive, sweet-and-salty Asian sauce, then piled inside crisp lettuce cups.

-• It Uses Simple Ingredients.
-As with my vegetarian Lettuce Wraps, it was important to me that these wraps be made of simple ingredients that are easy to find at most grocery stores.
+• Simple Ingredients.
+As with my vegetarian Lettuce Wraps, it was important to me that these chicken lettuce wraps be made of everyday ingredients that are easy to find at most grocery stores.
 You may even have all the ingredients in your kitchen right now!

-• They’re Fancy Without Being Fussy.
+• No Muss, No Fuss.
 Just like my Asian Chicken Wraps, these easy lettuce wraps are flavorful without requiring hours of prep time.
 They can be made in the slow cooker or on the stovetop.
 Each option is equally as delicious, so choose whichever fits best with your schedule.

-• They’re Healthier Than a Restaurant.
-As with all my stir fry recipes, these lettuce wraps have the same sweet crunch and addictive taste as the restaurant kind, but they’re so much better for you.
+• Healthier Than a Restaurant.
+As with all my stir fry recipes, these Thai chicken lettuce wraps have the same sweet crunch and addictive taste as the restaurant kind, but they’re so much better for you.
 Every spoonful provides double-duty servings of both protein and vegetables.

 5 Star Review